Irish Mythology: Dive into its Finest Legends and Tales

 The Relation between Finn MacCool and Other Characters of the Irish Mythology

-Finn MacCool was actually the son of MacCool or Cumhall and the father of Oisin.
+Finn MacCool was the son of MacCool or Cumhall and the father of Oisin.
 Both of them took significant roles in the tales of the Irish mythology.
 Starting with Finn’s father, he was the leader of the Fianna, a group of warriors who lived in the wild to hunt.
 Later, Finn himself took the lead of the Fianna after his father.

-In fact, Finn was the son of Cumhall and Muirne, the daughter of the druid Tadg mac Nuadat.
+Finn was the son of Cumhall and Muirne, the daughter of the druid Tadg mac Nuadat.
 His parents fell in love with one another, but Muirne’s father refused Cumhall, so they had to elope together.
 The High King learned about what happened regarding Tadg’s daughter and decided to help him by starting a battle against Cumhall.
 Cumhall survived this battle, but he seemed to have more enemies.

 Enbarr, the Flowing Horse